johnriggs1959/voice-flow/README.md

 ```
 Voice Input Issues

-* Ensure you're using HTTPS or localhost
+* Ensure you're using HTTP or localhost
 * Check browser microphone permissions
 * Verify microphone is working in other apps
 * Try refreshing the page